Specialized Training

 Dementia Generalist for the Healthcare Provider

 The University of Wisconsin Oshkosh Center for Community Development, Engagement and Training (CCDET) and the Wisconsin Department of Health Services have developed dementia care training specific to healthcare providers.
-Healthcare providers represent any agency personnel working in a health care setting.
+Healthcare providers represent any agency personnel working in a healthcare setting.
 Some examples of healthcare providers are healthcare managers and supervisors, doctors, dentists, nurses, certified nursing assistants, respiratory therapists, occupational and physical therapists, dental hygienists, housekeeping and dietary staff, and ER staff.

-This course will cover Emergency Protective Placement (Helen E. F. Supreme Court Decision), Wisconsin Silver Alert Program, Advance Directives, Successful communication in challenging situations, and Environmental safety for physical and emotional well-being.
+This course will cover Emergency Protective Placement (Helen E. F. Supreme Court Decision), the Wisconsin Silver Alert Program, Advance Directives, Successful communication in challenging situations, and Environmental safety for physical and emotional well-being.

 Dementia Generalist for Family & Friends